Advice is a dangerous gift, even from the wise to the wise, and all courses may run ill.J.R.R. Tolkien

 Nor I do care about the region or mountain or mine a stone came from, or its designation or color.
 Even the best mine produces mostly waste.

-And because of the impossibility of evaluating stones long-distance, and considering Gildor’s wise words quoted at the top of this post, I don’t give advice about what stones to buy or where to buy them, so please don’t ask.
+And because of the impossibility of evaluating stones long-distance, and considering Gildor’s wise words quoted at the top of this post, I am hesitant to give advice about what stones to buy or where to buy them.
 But I will tell you what I do when buying a stone:

 - I examine the stone for cracks and signs of irregularities and impending separation at its sides (not all defects are fatal);

 - I flip it with my fingertips and listen to the sound it makes.
 Yes, a good stone sounds different from a bad stone;

 - I touch it to my teeth (an ancient technique for detecting the fineness and consistency of a stone’s abrasive qualities);

-- I examine the scratches it leaves on the blade’s jigane and hagane using a loupe.
+- I examine the scratches the stone leaves on the blade’s jigane and hagane using a loupe.